Who are we?

 Platform Coordination (PC)

-Body responsible for coordinating and monitoring the implementation of strategic plans and actions approved by the ISCIII Platform Steering and Monitoring Committee and the Steering Committee.
-It reports to the Steering Committee, the GA, and the ISCIII Platform Steering and Monitoring Committee.
-Internally, it consists of:
+This body is responsible for coordinating and monitoring the implementation of strategic plans and actions approved by the ISCIII Platform Steering and Monitoring Committee and the Steering Committee.
+It reports to the Steering Committee, the General Assembly (GA), and the ISCIII Steering and Monitoring Committee.
+Internally, it is composed of:

-1. Platform Coordinator: Ultimately responsible for the general coordination and control of Platform activities, and directly accountable to the ISCIII Platform Steering and Monitoring Committee.
+1. Platform Coordinator: Holds overall responsibility for the coordination and oversight of Platform activities, and reports directly to the ISCIII Steering and Monitoring Committee.

-2. Three sub-coordinators delegated by the Platform Coordinator to carry out and coordinate Coordination and WG activities.
+2. Three Sub-Coordinators: Delegated by the Platform Coordinator to support and coordinate internal coordination and Working Group (WG) activities.

 Management and Activity Monitoring Bodies

-1. Working Groups (WGs): composed of a coordinator, a sub-coordinator for each WG, and a variable number of members depending on the interests and capabilities of each unit.
-The WGs must operate in close connection with the Coordination.
+1. Working Groups (WGs): Each WG is composed of a coordinator, a sub-coordinator, and a variable number of members, depending on the interests and capabilities of each unit.
+The WGs must operate in close coordination with the Platform Coordination team.

-2. Project Evaluation Committee (PEC): its role is to assess the feasibility and implementation of each project by the Platform.
-It consists of four Coordination members and one representative from each WG.
-Reports to the Steering Committee.
+2. Project Evaluation Committee (PEC): Responsible for assessing the feasibility and implementation of each project managed by the Platform.
+It is composed of four members of the Coordination team and one representative from each WG.
+The PEC reports to the Steering Committee.

-3. Project Management Teams (PMTs): made up of UIC personnel working directly on each project.
-They report to the Project Evaluation and Monitoring Committee.
+3. Project Management Teams (PMTs): Formed by UIC personnel working directly on each project.
+These teams report to the Project Evaluation and Monitoring Committee.